A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Nelson-Yasue Stochastic Mechanics for Many Particles

 Accordingly, we see clearly that $R$ depends on $S$ through $\mathbf{v}_{i}$, and that $S$ depends on $R$ through the quantum kinetic.
-So the non-separability of $\Phi_{c}^{int}$ alone entails non-factorizability of $S(q,t)$, which entails non-factorizability of $R(q,t)$, which entails non-factorizability of the quantum kinetic. \footnote{In Part I, we explained that we prefer to call the ``quantum potential'' the ``quantum kinetic'' in order to emphasize its physical origin in the kinetic energy term associated with the osmotic velocity of a Nelsonian particle. } That is, the nonlinear coupling between (24) and (26) entails that $S$ is actually non-factorizable by virtue of the non-separability of $\Phi_{c}^{int}$ \emph{and} (as a consequence thereof) that the quantum kinetic is non-factorizable.
-Thus we've explicitly shown, from the \emph{N}-particle HJM equations, that the presence of classical interactions between Nelsonian particles means that the \emph{N}-particle osmotic potential cannot be written as a factorizable sum of \emph{N} osmotic potentials associated to each particle.
+So the non-separability of $\Phi_{c}^{int}$ alone entails non-factorizability of $S(q,t)$, which entails non-factorizability of $R(q,t)$, which entails non-factorizability of the quantum kinetic. \footnote{In Part I, we explained that we prefer to call the ``quantum potential'' the ``quantum kinetic'' in order to emphasize its physical origin in the kinetic energy term associated with the osmotic velocity of a Nelsonian particle. } That is, the nonlinear coupling between (24) and (26) entails that $S$ is actually non-separable by virtue of the non-separability of $\Phi_{c}^{int}$ \emph{and} (as a consequence thereof) that the quantum kinetic is non-separable.
+Thus we've explicitly shown, from the \emph{N}-particle HJM equations, that the presence of classical interactions between Nelsonian particles means that the \emph{N}-particle osmotic potential cannot be written as a separable sum of \emph{N} osmotic potentials associated to each particle.

-Let us now combine (11) and (23) into an \emph{N}-particle Schrödinger equation and write down the most general form of the \emph{N}-particle wavefunction.
+Let us now combine (11) and (23) into an \emph{N}-particle Schrödinger equation and write down the most general form of the \emph{N}-particle wave function.
 To do this, we first need to impose the \emph{N}-particle generalization of the quantization condition

-which, by (26), also entails quantization of the osmotic potential sourced by the ether.
+which, by (26), also constrains the osmotic potential sourced by the ether.
 Then we can combine (11) and (23) into

-where the single-valued \emph{N}-particle wavefunction in polar form is $\psi(q,t)=\sqrt{\rho(q,t)}e^{iS(q,t)/\hbar}$.
-Note that, as in the single-particle case, this wavefunction must be interpreted at least partially as an epistemic field in the sense that it is defined in terms of the ensemble variables $\rho$ and $S$. \footnote{Following up on our comment in footnote 3 of Part I, we point out again that the epistemic nature of the \emph{N}-particle Nelson-Yasue wavefunction is not in contradiction with the axioms of the Pusey-Barrett-Rudolph theorem \cite{Pusey2012}: The ``ontic state space'' of \emph{N}-particle NYSM, which includes the ontic \emph{N}-particle osmotic potential, $R(q,t)=\mu U(q,t)$, is in general not separable, as we are about to see.}